Dems switch strategy on voting bill as Biden pushes action - KTVZ

 Associated Press

-WASHINGTON (AP) — Lacking the votes needed to change the filibuster, Senate Democrats are pushing ahead with a new strategy on their sweeping voting and elections legislation.
-Senate Majority Leader Chuck Schumer outlined the plan in a memo obtained Wednesday by The Associated Press — one day before President Joe Biden is to meet with Democrats at the Capitol.
-The Democrats plan to launch debate on the legislation short of assurance that it will be brought to a vote.
-By setting up a debate, Schumer hopes to still shine a spotlight pushing senators to say where they stand.
+WASHINGTON (AP) — Senate Democrats are trying to force a public showdown over their sweeping elections legislation.
+They’re aiming to launch debate on a key party priority even though there’s no assurance the bill will come to a vote.
+Majority Leader Chuck Schumer outlined the plan in a memo obtained Wednesday by The Associated Press — one day before President Joe Biden is to meet with Democrats at the Capitol.
+The Democrats plan to launch debate on the legislation even though it is now blocked by a Republican filibuster.
+Schumer hopes to shine a spotlight and push senators to say where they stand.

 Comments